RoetGer/deep-hedge-rl/README.md

 # deep-hedge-rl
-Provides environments and agents for deep hedging experiments
+Provides environments and agents for deep hedging experiments based on the tf_agents library.